ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 ---

-*It's almost always a problem for people who've had harmful unwanted or abusive childhood experiences.*

-*So if you too are struggling with shame, you're not alone.*

-## What It’s About
+### What It’s About

 Shame is thoughts and feelings about *who you are.*

 It involves feeling unworthy of respect or positive consideration by others, feeling like you deserve to be judged and criticized, and feeling embarrassed in front of others.

+Shame is almost always a problem for people who've had harmful unwanted or abusive childhood experiences.

 > If you are struggling with shame, you are not alone.